tdincer/tdincer.github.io/index.md

 the points in the provided sets of 2D or 3D point-sets and determines the rotation, scale, and translation terms between the two coordinate systems.

-I developed this project to register the volumetric brain scans of mice so that neuroscientists can track the same cells in different measurements.
+I developed this algorithm to register the volumetric brain scans of mice so that neuroscientists can track the same cells in different measurements.

 I have also developed a Streamlit app that allows users to test the algorithm.
 The